spaceconcordia/rocketry-performance/documentation/vertical_flight_model.md

 *Weathercocking* is a phenomenon when the rocket tends to alter its trajectory and fly into the wind.
 If the rocket is stable, and has a sufficiently high damping ratio, the rocket eventually reaches a near-zero angle-of-attack parallel to the velocity vector of the wind, only in the opposite direction.

-We can modify Equation \ref{eq_vertical_flight_eom} to account for weathercocking and provide the actual altitude reached, as well as the amount of drift experienced.
+If we apply a wind velocity in the drag calculation, we can then modify Equation \ref{eq_vertical_flight_eom} to account for weathercocking and provide the actual altitude reached, as well as the amount of drift experienced.

-### Altitude accounting for weathercocking
+## Altitude accounting for flight angle

 \begin{equation}
 \label{eq_vertical_angle}